Author of the JP Weiscarver Mystery Series

 OK, pretend I’ve not been paying attention and tell me about your books.
 Even though you failed to state it in the form of a question, I’ll answer.
 After spending twenty-something years working in small daily newspapers and getting to know hundreds of amazing people, I decided to create a fictitious city – Oldport, on the Gulf of Mexico – and write stories about JP Weiscarver, a reporter at the Odds and Ends newspaper.
 Beginning with the “Ferret” story, JP started stumbling into death investigations and it seems he’s pretty good at it, especially with the assistance of cops reporter Jennifer O’Hanlon.
+In “Penguin,” JP accepts a four-month assignment in Antarctica, where he uncovers a year-old murder.
+In “Rose,” which will be marked down in two weeks, he’s back in Oldport solving a crime.
 The books are short novels, about 40,000 words each, and driven by the characters within.

 So, why the markdown?
 (1) So you’ll have no excuse to not read them and then you can tell your friends how great they are.
 (2) So you’ll want a paperback copy for your bookshelf and/or to give as a gift.
 (3) So you’ll start clamoring for the next book, “The Reporter and the Sloth.”

 With which book should I start?
-I always suggest starting with “Ferret.”
+I always suggest starting with “Ferret,” but it’s not at all necessary.
 The books are sequential; “Penguin” makes references to the first book and “Rose” builds on characters from both.
 Going in order, you’ll get to meet new characters as they’re added.
 I’ve not mentioned this before, but at least the last two books also contain seeds for possible future stories.
 No, I’m not revealing what.
 That being said, you can read any one book independent of the others and enjoy it just fine.
 My favorite, so far, is “Rose,” but the latest work probably should be a writer’s pet.